5Stygian/CMUG_Python_Projects/README.md

 - Install the CMU Graphics library from their website: [CMU Graphics Download](https://academy.cs.cmu.edu/desktop)
 - Move the folder titled ``cmu_graphcis`` into the directory with your python file that imports it
   - Don't forget to add it to your .gitignore!
-- Make a .venv
 - Add ``from cmu_graphics import *`` to the top of the python file
 - At the bottom of your file, add a function called ``runApp()`` with the keyword arguments ``width`` and ``height``.
 These will define the width and height of your window
 - All of your code that will be drawn must be inside of a function called ``redrawAll()``.
 It takes a single argument, ``app``
 - All shape functions (``Rect``, ``Polygon``, etc.) are replaced with ``drawRect``, ``drawPolygon``, etc.
+---
-- If your project throws an error that ends with an error about a module named 'pygame', run ``pip install pygame`` in the command line
+- If your project throws an error that ends with a message about a module named 'pygame', initialize and activiate a ``.venv`` and run ``pip install pygame`` in the command line

 This is an example of what your file should look like: